stolostron/integrity-shield/docs/README_QUICK.md

 The following steps show how you can import your signature verification key to Integrity Shield.
 Find out how to sign your resources [here](README_SIGNING.md).

-First, you need to export public key to a file.
+First, you need to export the public key to a file.
 The following example shows a pubkey for a signer identified by an email `sample_signer@enterprise.com` is exported and stored in `/tmp/pubring.gpg`.
 (Use the filename `pubring.gpg`.)

 ```
 $ gpg --export sample_signer@enterprise.com > /tmp/pubring.gpg